-Gigging on the parade!
+Gigging again on the Parade

 Sea shanties have become really popular recently – for some reason – so I have tried my hand at writing one on the popular Moby Dick whaling theme … with a difference.
 If you are the Covid Man – watch out!
 We are coming for you….